 Table 1 – Screening criteria used to identify outliers and total number of samples excluded by each criterion for each analytical method. *Only one of two analytical replicates found to have >50% Gly, indicating issues with chromatographic separation rather than contamination.

-On average, 6.5% of samples were excluded from the data set using these criteria.
-For both methods slightly more samples were removed from the unbleached subset of samples than the bleached subset, possibly indicating that a bleaching pre-treatment more successfully removes contamination compared with a sonication-only treatment.

 2.5 IEC A/I to RP-HPLC D/L conversion